7 Reasons You're Not Building Muscle

 When you're barely starting out training you can get away with not having a strategically planned workout routine.
 Random training, at the start, can help you get stronger, but it won't help you build muscle effectively... and eventually it will lead to a workout plateau.

-Here's what you need to build an effective workout routine:
+Here's what you need to build an effective workout plan:

 - An appropriate training split.
 Training splits allow you arrange your training so that you're not training the same muscle group back to back.
 They allow your muscles to get adequate rest and recover effectively, whole allowing you to train each muscle extensively.